our-story-media/ourstory-resources/doc_gen/quickstart/dashboard/README.md

 ### Brand Image

 A pre-prepared image can be added to all published videos produced by Indaba.
 Make sure you create and verify this image before entering the field to avoid connectivity issues.

+### Brand Image

+Titles can be added at the end of every story that is published.
+Edit these in the Dashboard before initiating any publishing.